Illuminate

 Installations and exhibitions featured in Illuminate

 Illuminate features both outdoor installations and indoor group exhibitions.
-Click on the link for more information on the artists and their work.
+Click on the link HERE for more information on the artists and their work.

 The installations outside can be viewed whenever the cemetery is open, the group exhibitions have varied opening times, follow the links on their dedicated pages or see the notices displayed in the cemetery.